Lisly25/webserv/README.md

 	(whitespaces between the elements are not counted)

-	The error page address can be a URI or a URL at the moment
+	The error page address can be a URI or a URL at the moment (thus, if the error page address does not contain at least one '/', an error will be thrown during the parsing)